danielabar/meblog/src/markdown/rails-slack-app-part1.md

 api           /             Api
 ```

-However, you can run a Rails console `bin/rails c`, and run the code below to list the API routes provided by the slack-ruby-bot-server gem:
+However, you can run a Rails console `bin/rails c`, and run the code below to list the API routes exposed by the `slack-ruby-bot-server` gem:

 ```ruby
 Api.routes.each do |route|